altocodenl/tagaway/readme.md

 ### Already implemented

 - Pics
+   - Show dialog that indicates that a click selects a picture and that a double click opens it.
+The dialog should be permanently dismissable.
    - Show all pictures.
    - Load more pictures on scroll.
    - Sort by newest, oldest & upload date.